alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ### Left side keys
 All the common shortcuts available in File / Edit menu are available, can be used with the mouse if needed.
-* On the row below the homerow left, you have global shortcuts the file menu shortcuts (Ctrl+S, Ctrl+N, Ctrl+T, Ctrl+F3, Ctrl+W, Alt+F4)
+* On the row below the homerow left, you have global shortcuts the file menu shortcuts (Ctrl+S, Ctrl+N, Ctrl+T, Ctrl+F3, Ctrl+W, Alt+F4, Ctrl+A)
 * On the homerow left, you have global shortcuts the file menu shortcuts (delete, Ctrl+Z, Ctrl+X, Ctrl+C, Ctrl+V, Ctrl+F, Ctrl+H)
 * On the row below the homerow left, you have shorcuts for navigate between file mainly Intellij (Ctrl+/, Alt+Left, Alt+Down, Alt+Up, Alt+Right, F4, Alt+F7)

 ### Right side keys
 All the shortcuts to navigate really quickly in a editor.
 * On the homerow right, you have home, left, down, up, right, end (as vi k,j,l but shift on the right to have it on the real homerow keys), clearly better than a inverse T when you are used to.
-* On the row below the homerow right, you have the same but with ctrl + l (except where home / end replace by ctrl+left/Right*4)
+* On the row below the homerow right, you have the same but with Ctrl+L (except where home / end replace by Ctrl+Left/Right*4)
 * On the row above the homerow right, you have Ctrl+Home, Ctrl+\[, PgDown, PgUp, Ctrl+], Ctrl+End.

 ### Palm Keys